godfreybwaira/shani-ob/README.md

 **Explanation:**

 When a link is clicked, the callback `r` is called, triggering GET request to URL specified by `href` attribute.
 The output is discarded. if you want to insert the output to the DOM then use `shani-insert` attribute.

 ### 1.2 `shani-target`

 **Description:**

 `shani-target` is used to define a target element which will be affected by the callback action.
-This atribute is used only when `shani-fn="print|fs|copy"`.
+This attribute is used only when `shani-fn="print|fs|copy"`.

 **Syntax:**